 No one has the right to use your website content without your permission.
-To make sure no one’s scraping your content and reposting it on their own site, enter a URL into Copyscape to see matching content across the web.
+To make sure no one’s scraping your content and reposting it on their own site, use a duplicate content or plagiarism checker to ensure your content isn't being misappropriated.

 Copyscape's content checker lets you enter your website's URL and it will conduct an internet-wide search for text that matches your website content.
 If it finds any results, it gives you links to the website that has copied your content.

 If you're concerned about a specific piece of content, Dupli Checker lets you paste up to 1,000 words of text into a search box to see if it matches any other content on the internet.

 Interested in checking internal duplicate content on your own website?
 Enter a URL into Siteliner to see all the instances of duplicate content on your website, by specific page URL.
 The free version of the tool will scan up to 250 pages of your website.